hitokiri-mata/katacoda-courses/kubernetes-pipelines/helm/step4-deploy.md

 `helm install my-redis bitnami/redis --version 10.7.16 --namespace redis`{{execute}}

 This will name a new install called _my-redis_ and install a specific chart name and version into the _redis_ namespace.
 With the install command Helm will launch the required Deployments, ReplicaSets, Pods, Services, ConfigMaps, or any other Kubernetes resource the chart defines.
-The two _set_ switches are overrides of the chart's default values.
-A YAML property file can be used for this example with just two parameters we pass them directly with the command line.
-The two values ensure the main Redis pod can be reached from a NodePort.
-Later, you will access this port to verify Redis is started.

-View all the installed charts.
+Well written charts will present notes as part of the installation instructions.
+The notes will provide helpful information on how to access the new services.
+We'll follow these notes in the next step, but first, view all the installed charts.

 `helm list --all-namespaces`{{execute}}